-26.1 Other Income shall be adjusted annually as per the following mechanism during the MYT control period to calculate future Other Income.
+26.1.
+Other Income shall be adjusted annually as per the following mechanism during the MYT control period to calculate future Other Income.

-Adjustment Mechanism - Other Income (OI) OI(Rev) =OI(Allowed Previous year) + {OI(allowed for previous year) - OI(Actual previous year)} FY 2023-24, proposed Other in come may be considered as refernce cost for future adjustment.
-In addition the allowed Other Incon e for previous year will be trued up based on actual Other Income during that year
+Adjustment Mechanism - Other Income (OI) OI(Rev) =OI(Allowed Previous year) + {OI(allowed for previous year) - OI(Actual previous year)} ome may be considered as refernce cost for future adjustment. for previous year will be trued up based on actual Other Income during that year